 Pomegranate-lacquered Chicken

-We split the Pomegranate-lacquered Chicken with sweet potato pap, Thumbelina carrots, citrus-fennel salad.
-We were pleasantly surprised that the kitchen plated each half eparately.
+We split the Pomegranate-lacquered Chicken with sweet potato pap, Thumbelina carrots, and citrus-fennel salad.
+We were pleasantly surprised that the kitchen plated each half separately.
 The chicken was perfectly cooked, and the sweet potato pap provided a rich and savory base that married nicely with the sweet undertones of the pomegranate

 Gluten-Free Kiosks at Animal Kingdom